Court Rules

 Communication ProtocolMandatory

-All communications with chambers must be in writing, filed on ECF, and copied to non-ECF parties.
+All chambers communications must be in writing and filed on ECF, with copies to non-ECF parties.

 All communications with chambers shall be in writing and filed on ECF, with copies simultaneously delivered to all parties who do not receive automatic notification through ECF.